jordqubbe/Extras/README.md

 If you want to use this, you can import it by using what's below!

+Please feel free to give me feed if you see something that could be done better, or if you have suggestions!
+My discord username is **jordqubbe**!

 ## Installation
 ****
 I will just be adding Maven to the Github repo, but the rest can be found here: https://jitpack.io/#jordqubbe/Extras